http-wasm/http-wasm/content/_index.md

 +++

 http-wasm defines HTTP functions implemented in [WebAssembly][1].
-This repository contains Abstract Binary Interface (ABI) defining how hosts and guests communicate compatability.
+This repository contains Application Binary Interface (ABI) defining how hosts and guests communicate compatability.
 This site describes both the ABI currently specified and known implementations of them.